Abstract: Designing satellite constellation systems involves complex

 yield valuable insights, users often face implementation challenges when

-must be handled distinctly.
-In this paper, we propose a collection of five
+scenario must be handled distinctly.
+In this paper, we propose a collection

-mixed-integer linear programs that are of practical significance, extensible
+of five mixed-integer linear programs that are of practical significance,

-to more complex mission narratives through additional constraints, and capable
+extensible to more complex mission narratives through additional constraints,

-of obtaining provably optimal constellation configurations.
-The framework
+and capable of obtaining provably optimal constellation configurations.

-can handle various metrics and mission scenarios, such as percent coverage,
+The framework can handle various metrics and mission scenarios, such as

-average or maximum revisit times, a fixed number of satellites, spatiotemporally
+percent coverage, average or maximum revisit times, a fixed number of satellites,

-varying coverage requirements, and static or dynamic targets.
-The paper presents
+spatiotemporally varying coverage requirements, and static or dynamic targets.

-several case studies and comparative analyses to demonstrate the versatility
+The paper presents several case studies and comparative analyses to demonstrate

 @article{WilliamsRogers2025,